quicwg/base-drafts/draft-ietf-quic-transport.md

 unknown version, but instead send a Version Negotiation packet, provided that the packet is sufficiently long.

-Servers MUST drop other packets that contain unsupported versions.

-Packets with a supported version, or no version field, are matched to a connection as described in {{packet-handling}}.
-If not matched, the server continues below.
+Servers MUST drop packets without sending a Version Negotiation packet when the received packet contains unsupported versions and is too small to be an Initial packet for some version supported by the server.

-If the packet is an Initial packet fully conforming with the specification, the server proceeds with the handshake ({{handshake}}).
+If the packet is an Initial packet fully conforming with this specification, the server proceeds with the handshake ({{handshake}}).
 This commits the server to the version that the client selected.
 If a server isn't currently accepting any new connections, it SHOULD send a Handshake packet containing a CONNECTION_CLOSE frame with error code SERVER_BUSY.

-If the packet is a 0-RTT packet, the server MAY buffer a limited number of these packets in anticipation of a late-arriving Initial Packet.
+If the packet is a 0-RTT packet with a supported version number, the server MAY buffer a limited number of these packets in anticipation of a late-arriving Initial Packet.
 Clients are forbidden from sending Handshake packets prior to receiving a server response, so servers SHOULD ignore any such packets.

+Packets with a supported version, or no version field, are matched to a connection as described in {{packet-handling}}.

 Servers MUST drop incoming packets under all other circumstances.
 They SHOULD send a Stateless Reset ({{stateless-reset}}) if a connection ID